javanm0/WeatherLog/README.md

 2. Configure the port as well as all of the Azure SQL database settings

 ### Azure SQL Database
+The database can be created with the following commands
 1. `CREATE DATABASE WeatherLogDB;`
 2. `USE WeatherLogDB;`
 3. `CREATE TABLE weather (`